oceanprotocol-archive/tech-spikes-2017-to-2019/25-decentralized-re-encryption/README.md

 # Nucypher

 It provides a decentralized key management system (KMS) and cryptographic access control layer to distributed systems.
-It uses PoS as underlying protocol for decentralized proxy re-encryption.
+There are extra services such as FHE secure computation, dynamic access management, and secret management but they are out-of-scope.
+Nucypher uses PoS as underlying protocol for decentralized proxy re-encryption.

 The decentralized proxy re-encryption uses an asymmetric non-interactive re-encryption key method that allows an untrusted proxy entity  to transform cipher-texts from one public key to another without learning anything about the underlying message.